rsdoiel/antenna/archives/2025/planet_2025.19.md

 date: 2025-05-14, from: RTÉ News

-A Government minister has insisted driving test waiting times will not exceed 10 weeks by this autumn, amid Opposition criticism some people are waiting up to 43 weeks to undergo the tests.
+A Government minister has insisted driving test waiting times will not exceed ten weeks by this autumn, amid Opposition criticism some people are waiting up to 43 weeks to undergo the tests.

 <br>